-Fracture fixation devices are used only as an aid to healing; they are not a substitute for normal intact tissue or bone.
-The anatomy of human bones presents limitations with respect to the size or thickness of bone screws or plates and thus the strength of implants is limited.
-Fracture fixation devices are available in many styles and sizes and are made from various types of metal used in surgical implants.
+Cable devices are used only as an aid to bone healing for adults; they are not a substitute for normal intact tissue or bone.
 The component material is provided on the implants and labels.
 Use only components made from the same material together.
-Do not mix dissimilar metals or components from different manufacturers.
+Do not mix dissimilar metals or components from different manufacturer.
 All implantable devices are designed for single use only.
-These fracture fixation devices are not approved for fixation to the posterior elements (pedicles) of the cervical, thoracic, or lumbar spine.
+This Fracture fixation devices are not approved for fixation to the posterior elements (pedicles) of the cervical, thoracic, or lumbar spine.

-Through the advancement of surgical implants, the surgeon has been provided a means of correcting deformity, stabilising and reducing pain for many patients.
-While the implants used are largely successful in attaining these goals, it must be recognized that they are manufactured from metal and that no implant can be expected to withstand the activity levels and loads as would normal, healthy bone.
+Through the advancement of surgical fusion hardware, the surgeon has been provided a means of correcting deformity and reducing pain for many patients.
+While the implants used are largely successful in attaining these goals, it must be recognized that they are manufactured from metal, and that no implant can be expected to withstand the activity levels and loads as would normal, healthy bone after fusion occurs.
 The surgeon must evaluate each situation individually based on the patient's clinical presentation in making any decisions regarding implant selection.